Polynomial conditions and homology of FI-modules

 \blfootnote{\textup{2010} \textit{Mathematics Subject Classification}.
-Primary 18A25, 20J06; Secondary 11F75.} \blfootnote{\textit{Key words and phrases}. $\FI$-modules, homological stability, representation stability, congruence subgroups.} \begin{onecolabstract} We identify two recursively defined polynomial conditions for $\FI$-modules in the literature.
+Primary 18A25, 20J06; Secondary 11F75.} \blfootnote{\textit{Key words and phrases}. $\FI$-modules, homological stability, representation stability, congruence subgroups.} \blfootnote{The author was supported in part by T\"{U}B\.{I}TAK 119F422.} \begin{onecolabstract} We identify two recursively defined polynomial conditions for $\FI$-modules in the literature.
 We characterize these conditions using homological invariants of $\FI$-modules (namely the local degree and regularity, together with the stable degree) and clarify their relationship.
-For one of these conditions, we give improved twisted homological stability ranges.
+For one of these conditions, we give improved twisted homological stability ranges for the symmetric groups.
 As another application, we improve the representation stability ranges for congruence subgroups with respect to the action of an appropriate linear group by a factor of 2 in its slope. \end{onecolabstract}